Department: Pathobiology and Population Sciences

 The postholder is working to establish and promote a One Health and Conservation Medicine programme including, research on emerging disease systems arising from pathogen flow between wildlife, livestock and humans and the ecological drivers.
 The geographical focus is Africa and South Asia and will involve working with regional and international partners.
 Capacity building is seen as central to achieving these goals and will include course and module development in professional training in UK and abroad working with partners and providing leadership in RVC teaching and post graduate programmes in One Health, Wildlife Health and Biology.

 Richard Kock is a dedicated wildlife veterinarian, researcher and conservationist.
 From 1983 to 2010 he was attached to the Zoological Society of London (ZSL); working in zoological medicine from 1983-1990 in the UK, then seconded abroad from 1991 to 2006.
 He worked on free-ranging wildlife health with the national wildlife management authority (Kenya Wildlife Service KWS) in Nairobi, Kenya 1991-1998 to start a new Veterinary Department.
 This initiative is now a model in the region with 12 vets and 72 permanent staff.
 Throughout this time he was involved in research, management and conservation initiatives in the region and built networks and wildlife health capacity.
 From 1999 – 2005 he was seconded to a regional body, African Union Inter African Bureau for Animal Resources (AU-IBAR) to work on rinderpest and other transboundary animal diseases at the wildlife, livestock and human interface.
 This involved the organisation and implementation of epidemiological research (sero-surveillance and outbreak investigation) in wildlife species throughout eastern, central and western Africa based out of Nairobi.
-In 2001, he detected and ensured diagnosis of the last globally known epidemic of rinderpest, which occured in wild buffalo in Meru National Park, Kenya.
+In 2001, he detected and ensured diagnosis of the last globally known epidemic of rinderpest, which occured in wild buffalo in Meru National Park, Kenya and he was awarded the FAO Bronze Medal for his contributions to global rinderpest eradication.
 He also worked on a range of other infectious diseases including Pestes des Petits Ruminants, Rift Valley Fever, anthrax and other wildlife diseases.
 He returned to the UK in 2006 and worked until 2010 as a Programme Manager at ZSL, running regional conservation projects in deserts and rangelands in Africa, Middle East and Asia with a wildlife health perspective.
 This included overall responsibility for management of the King Khalid Wildlife Research Centre near Riyadh, Saudi Arabia.
 In 2011 he took up a chair in Wildlife Health and Emerging Diseases at the Pathology and Pathogen Biology Department, Royal Veterinary College, Hawkshead Campus, London, UK.
 He has been engaged closely with the evolving One Health initiative and in promoting wildlife and environment in the health agenda.
 He has led the development and implementation of a new One Health Masters in Science course run jointly by the Royal Veterinary College and the London School of Hygiene and Tropical Medicine launched in 2013 and of which he remains co-Director.

 Research interests over 30 years of working with wildife include;